antonpannekoek/workshops/intro-cluster-computing/workshop.md

 pip install numpy
 ```

-Now we can try out our test script, taken directly from the mpi4py introduction documentation (there are a few extra lines to show which MPI process is running): `test-mpi4.py`.
+Now we can try out our test script, taken directly from the mpi4py introduction documentation (there are a few extra lines to show which MPI process is running): `test-mpi.py`.

-More important is the corresponding sbatch script, `test-mpi4.sbatch`.
+More important is the corresponding sbatch script, `test-mpi.sbatch`.
 Below are the important lines:

 ```
 # Our program uses two MPI "tasks" (cf ranks)